 In the midst of the COVID-19 pandemic and the ensuing economic fallout, Americans are behaving in a cautious manner where credit is concerned.
-According to the Federal Reserve, credit card balances plunged in the second quarter of 2020—the largest decline on record.
+According to the Federal Reserve, credit card balances plunged in the second quarter of 2020—the largest decline on record—and continued to decline throughout 2020.
+Despite growth in the second quarter of 2021, balances remained $140 billion lower than at the end of 2019.

 Thanks to lower interest rates, many benefits of credit cards could be available at a potentially lower cost.
-After all, the average credit card interest rate has dropped about 1 point, from 21.30% in February to 20.21% in July.
+After all, the average credit card interest rate has dropped about 1 point, from 21.30% in February to 20.25% in August 2021.
 But credit cards may present more risks than perks for those who are unemployed and may struggle to pay off the card.
-According to the Bureau of Labor Statistics, unemployment rates spiked in the first months of the pandemic and remained at just over 10% in July.
+According to the Bureau of Labor Statistics, the unemployment rate spiked to 14.8% in April 2020.
+By July 2021, the rate had declined to 5.4%—a substantial improvement, but nearly 2 percentage points higher than before the pandemic.

 Pros and Cons of Getting a New Card During COVID-19